buthlezi/pern_todo_list_app/README.md

 7. This displays a blank todo list
 8. On the right terminal type 'cd server'
-9. Type 'node index' to start the server on port 5000 10.Feel free to edit, delete or add items as necessary - enjoy !!!
+9. Type 'node index' to start the server on port 5000
+10. Feel free to edit, delete or add items as necessary - enjoy !!!